THE STARS HER DESTINATION: AN INTERVIEW WITH ASTRONAUT DR. SHANNON WALKER

 SW: (laughs) Yeah, you know, it definitely has its’ place.
 Some of it is a little too unrealistic.
 I thought The Martian was a really good book.
 I thought the movie… was fine.
 It was well acted.
 Some of the changes they made from the book to the movie I didn’t necessarily appreciate.
 But the difficulty adapting a book to a movie is that so much of the development that happens in the book gets left out of the movie.
 But the movie was great, and if people only ever see the movie, that’s fine.
 But I would definitely recommend people read the book, because it was a very entertaining book and very well done from a science perspective.

-PF: OK, last question.
+PF: Okay, last question.
 I have to ask: Star Trek or Star Wars?

 SW: (laughs) Both?
 Can I be both?
 I have to choose sides? (laughs) No, I’m a fan of both of them.